Moonstroke/CeeBeeWrap/README.md

 ## Description

-This project provides wrappers for the standard Java generic functional interfaces, to be used in tests.
+CeeBeeWrap provides wrappers for the standard Java generic functional interfaces, to be used in tests.

 ### What is a *wrapper*?

-In the context of this project, a *wrapper* is any instance which comprises a function object and provides additional behavior to it, while being itself an instance of the same functional interface.
+In the context of this project, a *wrapper* is any instance which comprises a function object (referred to as the callback) and provides additional behavior to it, while being itself an instance of the same functional interface.
 This allows such instances to be injected in an instruction where the wrapped object is passed to take advantage of the added behavior.

 ### Wrapped functional interfaces

-The project provides wrappers for the following functional interfaces:
+Wrappers are provided for the following functional interfaces:

 * `java.util.function.Function`
 * `java.util.function.Consumer`